-ABN Group is seeking to create 528 residential lots in the planned East Roselea estate, east of Grindleford Drive.
+Parcel Property, part of the ABN Group, is seeking to create 528 residential lots in the planned East Roselea estate, east of Grindleford Drive.

 A City report presented at the November 20 council meeting recommended supporting the East Roselea Structure Plan but without a proposed ‘spine road’ running north from Karrinyup Road, which aimed to provide access for future residents to a shopping centre.

 The road would run north from The Hire Guys through the Macedonian Community of WA’s site, home to Stirling Lions Soccer Club.

 The Macedonian Community argued it was unacceptable as it would run through its change rooms and associated facilities but the report said the road would be built as part of a future subdivision when it no longer required the clubrooms.